 Peanut butter: I prefer smooth peanut butter for this peanut salad dressing.
 It is not to say you can’t use crunchy peanut butter, but the texture will be lumpier.

-Lime: Not only does it help to balance the richness of peanut butter, but lime also adds a delicious citrus aroma to the peanut salad dressing.
+Lime: Not only does it help balance the richness of peanut butter, but it also adds a zesty citrus aroma.

 Garlic: I love garlic in salad dressings to give a punchy flavour.

 Chilli: For heat and colour, adjust the heat as you please with the type of chilli you choose to use in the dressing.
 For less heat, use a larger red chilli than a smaller bird’s eye chilli, which can be dangerously hot!

 Soy sauce: Adds a little more savoury flavour to balance the peanut butter.